Cam Atkinson

-Cameron Thomas Atkinson (born June 5, 1989) is an American professional ice hockey right winger for the Philadelphia Flyers of the National Hockey League (NHL).
-Atkinson was selected by the Columbus Blue Jackets in the sixth round, 157th overall, of the 2008 NHL Entry Draft.
+Cameron Thomas Atkinson (born June 5, 1989) is an American former professional ice hockey right winger who played thirteen seasons in the National Hockey League (NHL) for the Columbus Blue Jackets, Philadelphia Flyers, and Tampa Bay Lightning.
+Atkinson was selected by the Blue Jackets in the sixth round, 157th overall, of the 2008 NHL entry draft.

-Although smaller than most forwards in the NHL, he is known for his great speed, soft hands and excellent shooting skills.
+Although smaller than most forwards in the NHL, he was known during his career for his great speed, slick agility, soft hands, and excellent shooting skills.

 Early life

 Atkinson was born on June 5, 1989, in Riverside, Connecticut, the middle child of five born to Tom and Ellen Atkinson.
 All of the Atkinson children began playing hockey at a young age, and while Cam dabbled in "pretty much every sport", his two passions were tennis and ice hockey.
 In 2004, Atkinson began attending Avon Old Farms, an all-boys' boarding school in Avon, Connecticut, known for its hockey team.
 When he was 15 years old, Atkinson fractured both his tibia and fibula during a hockey tournament in Marlborough, Massachusetts, and he was told by a doctor that he likely would not skate again.
 Atkinson's parents had the doctor put his leg in a splint while they sought another opinion.
 The second physician recommended that a rod and two pins be surgically inserted into Atkinson's leg, and he made a full recovery.